What Are Shared Expenses? Definition and Examples

 entertainment purchases

-For example, one couple may treat streaming subscriptions as shared household costs, while another may keep them separate.
+For example, pet expenses may be shared when both people consider the pet a household responsibility, while gifts are usually personal unless they are purchased jointly.
 In many relationships, deciding which bills should be shared is just as important as how they are split.

 Why Shared Expenses Matter